ilanjb/clime/docs/tutorials/strings/positional.md

 The class can take kwargs as positional.
 Argument parser cannot.

 Anyways... that's it.
-All you need to take positional strings is an attrs decorated class with a 'str' annotated class variable.
+All you need to take positional strings is an attrs decorated class with a `str` annotated class variable.